Regularized Online Allocation Problems: Fairness and Beyond: Algorithm

 \section{Algorithm}

-Algorithm \ref{al:sg} presents the main algorithm we study in this paper. \black{ Our algorithm keeps a dual variable $\mu_t \in \RR^m$ for each resource that is updated using subgradient descent, which is the workhorse algorithm of online convex optimization~\citep{hazan2016introduction}.}
+Algorithm \ref{al:sg} presents the main algorithm we study in this paper.
+Our algorithm keeps a dual variable $\mu_t \in \cD$ for each resource that is updated using mirror descent~\citep{hazan2016introduction}.

-At time $t$, the algorithm receives a request $(f_t,b_t)$, and computes the optimal response $\tx_t$ that maximizes an opportunity cost-adjusted reward of this request based on the current dual solution $\mu_t$.
+At time $t$, the algorithm receives a request $(f_t,b_t,\cX_t)$, and computes the optimal response $\tx_t$ that maximizes an opportunity cost-adjusted reward of this request based on the current dual solution $\mu_t$ according to equation~\eqref{eq:primal_decision}.
+When the dual variables are higher, the algorithm naturally takes decisions that consume less resources.
 It then takes this action (i.e., $x_t=\tx_t$) if the action does not exceed the resource constraint, otherwise it takes a void action (i.e., $x_t=0$).
-Additionally, it chooses a target resource consumption $a_t$ by maximizing the opportunity-cost adjusted regularized (in Appendix~\ref{sec:constraints_for_examples} we give closed-form solutions for $a_t$ for the regularizers we consider).
-Notice that it follows from the definition of conjugate function \eqref{eq:conjugate} that $-b_t \tx_t\in\partial f_t^*(b_t^\top \mu_t)$ and $a_t \in \partial r^*(-\mu_t)$.
-Thus $\tg_t:=-b_t \tx_t+a_t$ is an unbiased stochastic estimator of a subgradient of the dual problem $D(\mu| \cP)$ at $\mu_t$:
+Additionally, it chooses a target resource consumption $a_t$ by maximizing the opportunity-cost adjusted regularized (in the next subsection we give closed-form expressions for $a_t$ for the regularizers we consider).